 For resorting to rogue weapons and violence to intimidate people or threaten stability is a dangerous and condemned matter by all standards, especially in this delicate phase where Lebanon needs calm and rational thinking.

-The assault on a sitting parliamentarian while carrying out community work — a function central to Lebanese political culture — was widely condemned.
-Makhzoumi called on both the security apparatus and the judiciary to act swiftly, and framed the incident as emblematic of a broader pathology: the persistence of “rogue weapons” outside state control that continue to menace Lebanese civil life.
+The assault on a sitting parliamentarian carrying out community work was widely condemned.
+Makhzoumi called on both the security apparatus and the judiciary to act swiftly, and framed the incident as emblematic of a broader pathology: the persistence of “rogue weapons” outside state control that continue to menace Lebanese civil and political life.

 The Shadow of May 7: A Day That Never Left Lebanon